Top 80 Frontend Interview Questions and Answers

 TypeScript is an object-oriented programming language that is a superset of JavaScript.
 Simply put, it's JavaScript with a slew of other remarkable capabilities.
 All TypeScript code is eventually compiled to JavaScript.

-• TypeScript supports all JavaScript libraries and frameworks, to name a few essential characteristics.
+• TypeScript supports all JavaScript libraries and frameworks, among other essential characteristics.
 Angular is a single-page application framework written in JavaScript.

 • With the rise in code complexity, JavaScript needed to meet OOP's criteria, which led to the creation of TypeScript.